ur5us/insomnia.rest/content/blog/progress-report-4.md

 I decided to throw in a few more metrics into this post, making it longer than usual.
 Let me know if you like it more or less.

+_I also added a [Transparency Page](/transparency/) if you want to follow progress throughout the month._

 ## January Overview

 As an attempt to provide more high-level context for how Insomnia is doing, I put together